 Historically, we have received a higher volume of orders from new and existing customers in the fourth fiscal quarter of each year.
-As a result, we have historically seen higher non-GAAP free cash flow in the first and fourth fiscal quarters of each year, and our sequential growth in remaining performance obligations has historically been highest in the fourth fiscal quarter of each year.
-We expect this seasonality to become more pronounced as we continue to target large enterprise customers based on their procurement, budgeting, and deployment cycles.
-In addition, while consumption is typically lower during holidays, the magnitude of any decrease is difficult to predict.
-For more information about non-GAAP free cash flow, including a definition of non-GAAP free cash flow and a reconciliation of free cash flow to the most directly comparable financial measure calculated in accordance with GAAP, see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+As a result, we have historically seen higher non-GAAP free cash flow in the first and fourth fiscal quarters of each year, and our sequential growth in remaining performance obligations has historically been the highest in the fourth fiscal quarter of each year.
+We may not be successful in our attempt to align our cash outflows with our cash receipts, particularly since we expect this seasonality to become more pronounced as we continue to target large enterprise customers based on their procurement, budgeting, and deployment cycles.
+In addition, while consumption is typically lower during holidays, the magnitude of any decrease is difficult to predict, predict and that may result in inaccurate financial guidance.
+For more information about non-GAAP free cash flow, including a definition of non-GAAP free cash flow and a reconciliation of free cash flow to the most directly comparable financial measure calculated in accordance with GAAP, U.S. generally accepted accounting principles (GAAP), see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."